Interconnected Washington, DC

-Each semester a select cohort of NYU undergraduates participate in the Global Leadership Program at NYU Washington, DC.
-This highly competitive program, which is open to current or rising sophomores, juniors, and seniors from all three of NYU’s degree-granting campuses—in New York City, Abu Dhabi, and Shanghai—will foster the practice of ethical and inclusive leadership and will prepare students to assume leadership roles in the public and private sectors.
+Each semester a small cohort of NYU undergraduates participate in the Global Leadership Program at NYU Washington, DC.
+This unique program, which is open to current or rising sophomores, juniors, and seniors from all three of NYU’s degree-granting campuses—in New York City, Abu Dhabi, and Shanghai—will foster the practice of ethical and inclusive leadership and will prepare students to assume leadership roles in the public and private sectors.

 Public programming at the Center fosters the creation of partnerships across disciplines, cultures and institutions and contributes to the emerging global civic discourse that is at the heart of NYU’s mission as a global network university.

-Activism and Advocacy in the United States examines three civil and human rights movements in the United States and the change agents who brought them to life.
-Students will analyze how these movements evolved through the use of media (such as television, radio, newspaper, and digital media), grassroots organizing, campaigns, and other tools.
+Activism and Advocacy in the United States examines civil and human rights movements in the United States and the change agents who brought them to life.
 For each topical session, expert/s will present on the movement, followed by a discussion with students.
-Some sessions will also include young leaders who have mobilized for the contemporary movement that is being presented.

 Students who participate in this co-curricular program will learn how activists and advocates mobilized public support to build momentum and how modern movements are constructed and implemented.
 Students will also learn how to identify actors, tools, places and strategies for effective activism and advocacy.